• Skip to primary navigation

 The story is a slow burn build, going through each character’s motivations, flaws and secrets, including flashbacks and the history of Earth as they’d left it for their journey years before.
 You get a feel for what these people were doing before their murders, and everyone is a suspect until things start speeding up and the ride starts again.
 Saying anything more than that would be irresponsible… you want to read this for yourself.

-This story reminds me of a “Six Characters in Search of an Author” sort of telling, with a bit of Midsomer Murders by way of Machiavelli as interpreted by Rod Serling added in; meaning if you enjoy intrigue and redemption along with your space opera, and you enjoy the kind of story twists that make you rush to reread the previous few pages to figure out when the author snuck that one clue past you, this is one book to add to your “must read” list for 2017.
+This story reminds me of a “Six Characters in Search of an Author” style of storytelling, with a bit of Midsomer Murders by way of Machiavelli as interpreted by Rod Serling added in; meaning if you enjoy intrigue and redemption along with your space opera, and you enjoy the kind of story twists that make you rush to reread the previous few pages to figure out when the author snuck that one clue past you, this is one book to add to your “must read” list for 2017.

 Rating: 4.5 stars